 What style of lighting suits a farmhouse kitchen?

-‘Decorative lighting should be supported by architectural lighting, which disappears into the background and provides emphasise to the architecture of the building and the furniture of the kitchen itself,’ adds Luke.
+‘Decorative lighting should be supported by architectural lighting, which disappears into the background and provides emphasis to the architecture of the building and the furniture of the kitchen itself,’ says Luke Thomas.
 ‘To achieve this, use low glare miniature fittings wherever possible and conceal the light source from view.’

 2. Try table lamps in a traditional kitchen